Skip To Content

 • Create geometry or time fields for use in spatial or temporal analysis.

-While building a data pipeline and configuring tools, you can preview results.
-You can inspect and perfect the data in preparation for writing the final result.
-Once you’ve completed the data pipeline, you can run it to create or update an ArcGIS feature layer that will be available in your content.
-You can configure geometry and time properties for the output feature layer so it’s ready for use in additional workflows such as spatial or temporal analysis, dashboards or web maps.
+When building a data pipeline and configuring tools, you can preview results.
+This means you can inspect and perfect the data in preparation for writing the final result.
+Once you’ve completed the data pipeline, you can run it to create or update a hosted feature layer or table that will be available in your content.
+You can configure geometry and time properties for the output feature layer so it’s ready for visualization, or spatial or temporal analysis, dashboards, or web maps.